ARPABoy/kr0mWidgets/docs/README.md

 Event list is scrollable and if some event have a description it will appear each description line under the event name, furthermore if a link is detected, it will be clickable.
 ![calendar-list](images/calendar-list.png)

+***NOTE:*** `Guard` event name is reserved for my personal use related to a custom external service integration.
+Please avoid its use as `icon change` ignores events with that name.

 ### Installation: